Skip to main content

 The Economics of Tattooing

 Most tattoo artists don’t keep 100% of what clients pay.
-In traditional shop setups, artists typically split their earnings with the studio owner, keeping 50-70% of the session price.
-Tips represent direct appreciation for the artist’s skill and effort.
+In traditional studio setups, artists typically split their earnings with the studio owner, keeping 50-70% of the session price after the studio’s cut and material costs.

 • Better communication throughout the process